 Heat the Water until warm, turn off the stove and stir in the Honey until dissolved.

-Heat this mixture to boiling, and boil for 5 minutes, skimming the surface with a large spoon.
-Add the Nutrient, Acid, and Irish Moss/Whirlfloc.
+Heat this mixture to boiling.
+Add the Irish Moss/Whirlfloc and boil for 10-15 minutes, skimming the surface with a large spoon.
+Add the Nutrient, and Tartaric Acid.

 Cool to room temperature.